zhufuyi/grpc_examples/README.md

 # Various plug-in versions
 # protoc                    v3.20.1      command
 # protoc-gen-go             v1.28.0      plugin，generate *.pb.go file based on proto files, which are populated, serialized and retrieved message type code.
+# protoc-gen-gogofaster     v1.28.0      plugin，generate *.pb.go file based on proto files, replaces protoc-gen-go plugin for faster encoding and decoding, custom tags are also supported.
 # protoc-gen-go-grpc        v1.2.0       plugin，generate *_grpc.pb.go file based on proto files, which are client-side and server-side method and interface code.
 # protoc-gen-grpc-gateway   v2.10.0      plugin，generate *.pb.gw.go file based on proto file, which is the api code for web.
 # protoc-gen-openapiv2      v2.10.0      plugin，generate *.swagger.json file based on proto file, which is swagger-ui interface documentation.